 Once evidence is collected, it must be evaluated.
 Attorneys generally have many resources to build a case that the average person does not have.
 They include hiring medical experts to validate the seriousness of injuries and having accident reconstruction specialists recreate the accident scene.

 Insurance company representatives are skilled at convincing an injured person to accept a low offer for their damages.
-A Slater & Zurz car accident lawyer will work to assure you receive compensation for all your losses, including past and future medical bills, current lost wages, and lost future income, as well as the pain and suffering you have experienced from the crash injuries.
-When you present your case to them, the accident lawyers will provide you with the amount you should expect to receive in damages at trial or in a settlement.
+A Slater & Zurz Columbus car accident lawyer will work to assure you receive compensation for all your losses, including past and future medical bills, current lost wages, and lost future income, as well as the pain and suffering you have experienced from the crash injuries.
+When you present your case to them, the car accident lawyers will provide you with the amount you should expect to receive in damages at trial or settlement.

 3. You Need Someone Who Can Dispute an At-Fault Driver Who Claims They are Not Responsible for the Accident.

-Sometimes a driver who is at fault in an accident will try to shift the blame and assert that it was not their negligence that caused the crash.
+Sometimes a driver at fault in an accident will try to shift the blame and assert that it was not their negligence that caused the crash.
 A Slater & Zurz attorney will go over the evidence to determine exactly who was at fault.
 They will build a strong case on your behalf.

 4. You Need Someone Knowledgeable About Ohio Law and How Insurance Policies Work.

-A Slater & Zurz accident attorney acts for your benefit throughout the entire process.
+A Slater & Zurz car accident attorney acts for your benefit throughout the process.
 He will make sure your side of the story is heard.
 He will ensure you comply with all procedural requirements related to your case.
 He is your advocate.

 5. You Need Someone Knowledgeable about the Settlement Process.